 Nate’s Grade: C

-Posted on June 2, 2016, in 2016 Movies and tagged action, bryan singer, comic book, evan peters, hugh jackman, james mcavoy, jennifer lawrence, michael fassbender, nicholas hoult, oscar isaac, prequel, rose byrne, sci-fi, sequel, simon kinberg, super hero.
+Posted on June 2, 2016, in 2016 Movies and tagged action, alexandra shipp, bryan singer, comic book, evan peters, hugh jackman, james mcavoy, jennifer lawrence, kodi smit-mcphee, marvel, michael fassbender, nicholas hoult, oscar isaac, prequel, rose byrne, sci-fi, sequel, simon kinberg, sophie turner, super hero, ty sheridan.
 Bookmark the permalink.
 Leave a comment.